orientechnologies/orientdb-docs/src/admin/Incremental-Backup-And-Restore.md

 ## Distributed Architecture

 The incremental backup is used in the [Distributed Architecture](../distributed/Distributed-Architecture.md) when a server node restarts.
-This avoids having to backup and tranfer the entire database across the network.
+This avoids having to backup and transfer the entire database across the network.

 ## Internals